 24. Are musical toys good gifts for kids?

 Yes.
-Musical toys make excellent gifts because they are both entertaining and educational.
+Musical toys can make thoughtful gifts because they support creativity, confidence, and early skill-building while still feeling fun.

 25. Do musical toys help emotional development?

-Music allows children to express emotions and feelings through sound and movement.
+Yes.
+Music can help children express energy, curiosity, mood, and emotion through sound and movement.

 26. How do musical toys support social skills?